utdata/icj-class/static-apps/static-03-loops.md

 ## Add our blog entries to the data

 On our index, we want to print out a list of all our blog entries.
-To add new data for our templates, we can add it to our `data.json` and restart Gulp.
+To add new data for our templates, we can add either add it in a new file or build a new array in our our `data.json` and restart Gulp.

-Let's add data about our entries into `data.json` so we can loop through it.
+We'll just add our array to `data.json` so we can loop through it.

 - In the `src/njk/data/data.json` file, add a comma after the last `]`.
 - Add the following code: